georgiitonchev/tailored/README.md

 ## Examples
 Example UI featuring buttons, scrollable areas and a simple particle system.
+The example screen setup also features a very simple loading of assets on a different thread while displaying a loading bar. (and a fake loading bar between the title and game screen for an added effect)

 Some assets used in the examples are from [https://kenney.nl/](https://kenney.nl/)
 Font used is [Eczar](https://fonts.google.com/specimen/Eczar)